Resorts in South Africa

 Resort accommodation in South Africa is plentiful; there are literally hundreds of holiday resorts spread across the length and breadth of the country, each offering their own unique experience.

 Unlike in other countries where resorts are often characterised by large sprawling estates featuring every activity under the sun, South African holiday resorts tend to be smaller and vary greatly in their offerings.
-It’s not uncommon to find a simple caravan and camping resort with only a swimming pool a stone’s throw away from a massive upmarket resort with all the trimmings.

 There’s also a new breed of eco-resort emerging.
 These are often located in ecologically sensitive areas, including mountain and bush destinations, where facilities and activities are managed according to sound environmental principles.